damienmckenna/metatag/README.txt

   engine to confirm ownership of the site; see the "Metatag: Verification" submodule.

+* The MobileOptimized, HandheldFriendly, viewport and cleartype meta tags are available via the Metatag: Mobile submodule.

 * An API allowing for additional meta tags to be added, beyond what is provided by this module - see metatag.api.php for full details.